 The NAB was originally published in 1970 as a meaning-based translation intended primarily for Roman Catholic readers.
 The New Testament was revised in 1986, shifting more toward a word-for-word or formal translation.
 The full Bible with a newly revised translation of the Old Testament was released in 2011.
 This translation has extensive notes.
 The NABRE is useful for individual study.
-The older NAB is approved public worship, especially among American Catholics.
+The older NAB is approved for public worship, especially among American Catholics.

 New American Standard Bible (NASB)